Using the Power Dialer

 For example, if you have "sort:-created" (newer Leads appearing first) as part of the search query on your Smart View, the newest Lead will automatically be one of the next Leads that gets called.

 For example, consider a Smart View with the query `lead_status:potential and not called < "4 hours ago"`.
-Leads in this Smart View disappear from the Smart View after the dialer called them and then reappear after 4 hours.
-These leads will be queued to be called by the dialer every 4 hours until the lead status is changed.
+Leads in this Smart View disappear from the Smart View after the Power Dialer called them and then reappear after 4 hours.
+These leads will be queued to be called by the Power Dialer every 4 hours until the lead status is changed.

 For example, in a large lead list, when calling leads for over an hour, previously called but unreached leads will only be called after all other leads were called even if the one hour blocking period is over and they're ranked higher in the Smart View.
 This doesn't apply to leads that left and re-entered the Smart View, which are scheduled for immediate calling.

 An exception are leads that leave and re-enter the Smart View.
-They will be queued for immediate calling right after the dialer detects that they've re-entered the Smart View.
+They will be queued for immediate calling right after the Power Dialer detects that they've re-entered the Smart View.

 When a user skips a lead while it's ringing (by clicking “Call Next Lead”, or hanging up the call in any way before it connects), the lead will be blocked for one hour and then queued again for calling.